1428 Elm Street: Films

 In A Nightmare on Elm Street 3: Dream Warriors (1987), Freddy seems to have "adopted" the house in the dreamworld, luring his victims there even when their dreams do not start in the house.
-Freddy increasingly tended to blend the house together with the old factory he worked in and brought his victims to while he was alive; the factory was the place he lured Nancy into in her nightmare in school in the first film.
+Freddy increasingly tended to blend the house together with the old power plant he worked in and brought his victims to while he was alive; the power plant was the place he lured Nancy into in her nightmare in school in the first film.
 By the time of The Dream Master, the real life 1428 Elm Street has become an uninhabited and boarded up ghost house since the Walsh's moved out at an unknown date - with Dream Warriors having left their fates unresolved - and would continue being so for many years.
 Before the events of Dream Warriors, Kristen Parker builds a model of the house she keeps seeing in her nightmares.
-After being admitted to and later released from the Westin Hills Asylum, she had come to consider the house to be Freddy's "home" due to its recurrence in her nightmares.
+After being admitted to and later released from the Westin Hills Asylum, she had come to consider the house Freddy's "home" due to its recurrence in her nightmares.
 Before Freddy kills Kristen, her dreams would see her return to the dream-house and its boiler room many times, even when Freddy was dormant.

 Though not seen in reality in The Dream Child, the dream version of the house is part of the vistas seen by Alice Johnson in her struggles with Freddy.
 By this stage Freddy had further perverted the dream-house into a M. C. Escher-esque labyrinth by also integrating the Westin Hills Asylum and the Dream Church from the two previous films into it.
-In Freddy's Dead, the house was visited by protagonists such as John Doe and Maggie Burroughs and the film often hinted of the idea that Freddy and his family had once lived there when he was alive.
+In Freddy's Dead, the house was visited by protagonists such as John Doe and Maggie Burroughs and the film often hinted at the idea that Freddy and his family had once lived there when he was alive.

-The house also appears in the climax of Wes Craven's New Nightmare (1994), when a metafictional Heather Langenkamp channels her in-universe character Nancy Thompson and Heather's house followingly turns into 1428 Elm Street.
+The house also appears in the climax of Wes Craven's New Nightmare (1994), when a metafictional Heather Langenkamp channels her in-universe character Nancy Thompson and Heather's house turns into 1428 Elm Street.
 In Freddy vs Jason (2003), the house is occupied by Dr. Campbell and his daughter Lori; Freddy murdered Mrs. Campbell in their bedroom after the events of Freddy's Dead: The Final Nightmare took place.
 In a scene that was cut from the theatrical film, Lori scratches the repainted door to discover the original red paint underneath.